xxyyluo/WD/data/README.md

-# A new index reveals declining welfare diversity in China
+# A new index reveals worsening welfare structure in China
 *Xi Ji, Xianling Long, Guowei Wu, Pinyi Su, Xuanyuan Luo, and Robert Costanza*

-Data for the manuscript "A new index reveals declining welfare diversity in China".
+Data for the manuscript "A new index reveals worsening welfare structure in China".

 Data lists: